yurnov/electricitybot/README.md

 ![_](_.png)

 ## How to install:
+Running in Docker is recommened (please find steps below).
+Anyway, if you want to run without container, please follow:

 1. Install python > 3.10
 2. Install `make` and `nohup`
 3. Install poetry `pip install poetry`